Furnace repair tips: what it means when your furnace is short cycling

 Does your furnace keep turning on and off in fairly quick succession?
 If so, your unit is likely “short cycling.”
 Short cycling is an indication that your furnace’s safety features are working perfectly, but it can also indicate a problem with your furnace.
-We recommend calling a licensed heating and air conditioning professional to inspect your unit.
+We recommend calling licensed heating and air conditioning professional to inspect your unit.

 While short cycling is intended as a safety feature to shut down your furnace before a serious issue arises, it also means that your furnace is not operating at its peak performance.
-Turning on and off frequently means your furnace is consuming extra electricity to start, and start again.
+Turning on and off frequently means your furnace is consuming extra electricity to start, shut off, and then start again.
 Short cycling can also shorten the life of your furnace.
 Newer, more efficient systems are designed to operate for longer periods of time at the lowest speed setting, moving the air to create a more uniform temperature throughout your home.
 If your furnace is turning off and on and not keeping your home at a consistent temperature, there may be a problem.
 Let’s look at some of the most common reasons for short cycling.

 The most common cause of short cycling is a dirty air filter.
 With a dirty filter, air is restricted, so the furnace shuts down to avoid over-work and over-heating; in a few minutes the system will make another attempt, and the short cycling continues.
 Meanwhile, the unit is working much harder than it should, driving up your electric bill.